karolinedealencar/challenge/README.md

-# Challenges :v: (CS50 Final Project - Front-end)
+# Challenges :v:
-Share your challenge group so people can join you.
+Share your challenge group so people can join you | This is the front-end project for [CS50 Final Project](https://cs50.harvard.edu/x/2020/project/).